-This course consists of problems using the fundamentals of electricity.
-The work will include solution of networks requiring students to use OHm's Kirchoff's and Joule's Laws; Boltage divider and basic electro-magnetic and electrostatic concepts.
+This course consists of class and laboratory problems using the fundamentals of electricity.
+The work will include solution of networks requiring student to use OHm's Kirchoff's and Joule's Laws; Boltage divider and basic electro-magnetic and electrostatic concepts.

-Two hours lecture per week.
-Credit, two hours.
+Two hours lecture and two hours laboratory per week.
+Credit, three semester hours.